Plant-based diet: Diet quality

 Not all plant-based foods are equally healthy.
 Rather, plant-based diets including whole grains as the main form of carbohydrate, unsaturated fats as the main form of dietary fat, an abundance of fruit and vegetables, and adequate n-3 fatty acids can be considered healthy.

-With processed plant-based foods, such as vegan burger patties or chicken-like nuggets, becoming more available, there is also concern that plant-based diets incorporating these foods may become less healthy.
+With ultra processed (UPF) plant-based foods, such as vegan burger patties or chicken-like nuggets, becoming more available, there is also concern that plant-based diets incorporating these foods may become less healthy.

 In practice lacto-ovo vegetarians or vegans seem to have a higher overall diet quality compared with nonvegetarians.
 The reason for this is the closer adherence to health organisation recommendations on consumption of fruits, whole grains, seafood and plant protein and sodium.
 The higher diet quality in vegetarians and vegans may explain some of the positive health outcomes compared with nonvegetarians.

 Vitamin B_{12}

 Plant-based foods are not a reliable source of vitamin B_{12} by default.
 A lack of B_{12} is associated with a range of conditions and it is essential for human health.
-Those eating a fully plant-based diet should ensure adequate B_{12} intake via supplementation or consumption of fortified foods, such as fortified plant milks or yogurts, nutritional yeast, or fortified cereals.
+Those eating a fully plant-based diet should ensure adequate B_{12} intake via supplementation or consumption of fortified foods, such as fortified nutritional yeast, plant milks or plant yogurts, or fortified cereals.

 Even those eating a plant-based diet including a small amount of animal products are at an increased risk of a lower than recommended B_{12} intake without supplementation or regular consumption of fortified foods.